Resolved White

 Resolved White (c.
 1615 – after September 19, 1687) was a passenger on the Pilgrim ship Mayflower.
 In 1620, he accompanied his parents, Pilgrims William and Susanna White, on the journey.
-He married Judith Vassall, daughter of William Vassall, a founder of the Massachusetts Bay Colony.
-Later in life White became a notable person of Plymouth Colony.
+White married Judith Vassall, daughter of William Vassall, a founder of the Massachusetts Bay Colony.
+Later in life, White became a notable person of Plymouth Colony.

 English origins

 Resolved White was the eldest son of Mayflower Pilgrims William and Susanna White.
 The Mayflower Society states that Susanna's maiden name is Jackson.
 Resolved is believed to have been about five years of age in late 1620, having been born about 1615.
 His mother was pregnant during the Mayflower voyage and gave birth to his brother Peregrine in late November 1620 while the ship was anchored at Cape Cod.

 The Whites are believed to have boarded the Mayflower as part of the London merchant group, and not as members of the Leiden, Holland, religious movement.
 Evidence of the William White family coming to the Mayflower from England and not Holland comes from William Bradford's Mayflower passenger list which has "Mr. William White" in his section for London merchants along with Mr. Christopher Martin, Mr. William Mullins, Stephen Hopkins, Richard Warren and John Billington.
 It is believed that if William White had been a member of the Leiden congregation, his name would have appeared in Bradford's work for that section, but it does not.
 There is also no evidence to associate William White and his family with Leiden, Holland.
 Although there are various White family ancestries that place the William White family in them, the Mayflower Society states that, "Little is known about William White."